DominicWrege/IliasReviewImprover/README.md

 Functions:

 -   Inserts all answers into the table
--   Exports all rows as archive (ZIP) or JSON
+-   Exports all the rows as archive (ZIP) or JSON file.

 Tools